On homogeneous 3-dimensional spacetimes: focus on plane waves: Introduction

 \subsection{Results on plane waves}

-The forgotten examples turn out to be plane waves (of elliptic type).
-Our first result concerns the global algebraic structure of these spaces.
-Next results will describe their global geometry.
-Notice that most studies on the subject, have a mathematical-physical origin and usually consider infinitesimal and local aspects, e.g. Killing fields,... \cite{Blau, Blau_Lecture, GRT}, instead of global isometry groups as in our present work.
-Actually \cite{Blau} contains classification results on homogeneous plane waves of arbitrary dimension, but from the point of view of theoretical physics.
+Our first results concern the global structure of $3$-dimensional \textit{plane waves}.
+Most studies on the subject have a mathematical-physical origin and usually consider infinitesimal and local aspects, e.g. Killing fields, $\dots$ \cite{BO, Blau, GRT}, instead of global isometry groups as in our present work.
+Actually, \cite{BO} contains classification results on homogeneous plane waves of arbitrary dimension, but from the point of view of theoretical physics.